Timesheets (Cloud)

 Step 1: Grant the Set Billable Hours permission to the consultants

-The team of consultants all need to have the Set Billable Hours permission for the Lunar Sustain Jira project on which they're working.
+The team of consultants all need to have the Set Billable Hours permission for the Lunar Sustain Jira space on which they're working.
 This permission displays the Billable hours field in the Log Time form for only those who have this permission.

 Related topics: Logging Your Time and The Log Time Form